IP-CAM/Show-Wishlist-for-not-logged-Users-in-Opencart-v.3.x/README.md

-# jus_wishlist
+# jus_wishlist - mofule fo OpenCart 3.x

-It makes it possible to show Wishlist for not logged users
+It makes it possible to show Wishlist for not logged users.